Adomdenbu/Tnf_code/README.md

-The directory object/sgNTC contains all data required by the related code
+The directory object/sgNTC contains all data required by the related code.